nus-tic4001-AY2021S1/ip/docs/UserGuide.md

 Example of usage: `deadline Finish TIC4001 quiz /by 2020-09-20 1800`

-Expected outcome:
 ```
-Duke: Got it!
+Got it!
 I have added this task:
-      [D][N] Finish TIC4001 quiz (by: 20 Sep 2020 6:00PM)
+[D][✘] Finish TIC4001 quiz (by: 20 Sep 2020 6:00PM)
 Now you have 2 tasks in the list.
 ```

 ### Adding an event: `event`
-Adds an event to Duke. `event` is a task that has a description, and it will happen at a specified time period.
+Adds an `event` to Duke. `event` is a task that has a description, and it will happen at a specified time period.

 Format: `event DESCRIPTION /at DATE_TIME DURATION_IN_MINUTES`